jhuckaby/pixl-server-storage/docs/Transactions.md

 	- See the [fsync manpage](http://man7.org/linux/man-pages/man2/fsync.2.html) for details.
 - Apply all transaction record changes to primary storage, as fast as possible.
 	- This uses the storage [concurrency](../README.md#concurrency) configuration setting for parallelization.
-	- When using the [Filesystem](../README.md#local-filesystem) engine, additional optimizations take place here.
-The temp files are essentially just "renamed" into place (if possible), rather than being read and written again.
-- Call [fsync](http://man7.org/linux/man-pages/man2/fsync.2.html) on the temp `data` directory (where the temp files came from), to ensure they all get rewritten to disk as well, after their renames.
-	- See this [Stack Overflow article](https://stackoverflow.com/questions/3764822/how-to-durably-rename-a-file-in-posix) for details.
-	- This safety mechanism probably only has a real effect on local ext3/ext4 filesystems.
+	- Written records are applied from the transaction's in-memory `values` hash.
+	- Deleted records are deleted directly from primary storage.
+- If the storage engine provides a `sync()` method, enqueue post-commit sync calls for all written keys.
 - Delete the rollback log.
 - Remove transaction metadata from memory.
 - Release the lock on the transaction base path.

 The idea here is that no matter where a crash or sudden power loss occurs during the commit process, a full rollback can always be achieved.
-The actual changes on the main storage system are only made once the rollback log is fully written and flushed to disk, and the log itself is only deleted when the record changes are also made (and flushed, where possible).
+The actual changes on the main storage system are only made once the rollback log is fully written and flushed to disk, and the log itself is only deleted when the record changes are also made and synced where possible.

 This is not a 100% guarantee of data durability, as corruption can happen during a crash or power loss.
 The rollback log may only be partially written, or corrupted in some way where a replay is not possible.
-This can happen because fsync calls are not guaranteed on all operating systems, filesystems or disk media (e.g. certain SSDs), and really all bets are off if you are using S3 for primary storage.
+This can happen because fsync calls are not guaranteed on all operating systems, filesystems or disk media (e.g. certain SSDs), and remote storage engines may fail independently of the local process.
+For example, an S3-compatible service may accept some writes and fail others during a network or service outage.

 Basically it's all just a big crap shoot, but we're trying to cover as many error cases as possible.